martianyi/github-sloc/README.md

 # GitHub SLOC

-An Chrome extension to view SLOC on GitHub search results and project detail page.
+An Chrome extension to view SLOC on GitHub.

 # Usage